 Japan is home to some of the best-known businesses on the planet.
 Toyota, Honda, Panasonic, and Nintendo to name a few.
-But if you were asked to name more than those four you may struggle.
-That doesn't mean the investment opportunities stop at four stocks however – there are also lesser-known businesses with the potential to be the household names of tomorrow.
+There are also lesser-known businesses with the potential to be the household names of tomorrow.

-Japan's economic bubble burst in the early 1990s.
-This was followed by years of sluggish growth and put many people off investing in the country.
+Japan's economic bubble burst in the early 1990s, resulting in recession.
+This was followed by years of sluggish growth, known as the Lost Decade, which put many people off investing in the country.

-But everything changed after Shinzo Abe was elected Prime Minister in 2012.
+But sentiment changed after Shinzo Abe was elected Prime Minister in 2012.
 He introduced policies to stimulate economic growth which in turn created more interest in Japan's markets.

 We think Japanese funds could be used to diversify a global portfolio focused on long-term growth.
 Some invest in companies that have generated high levels of cash and expect steadier rates of growth.
 Others look for attractively valued businesses which have been through a tough time, but with the potential to recover.
 Some focus on larger businesses, while others prefer the higher-growth prospects, but added risk, of smaller companies.